 - Click Enrolment at the top of the page.

-For applications for the Diploma in Informatics and the Diploma in Mathematical Sciences – we aim to notify you of the outcome of your application within five working days.
-However for applicants who are currently enrolled at the University of Melbourne we require the current semester’s results before we can assess your application.
-This means we aim to notify you of the outcome of your application within five working days beginning 8 December (for summer term 2018 and Semester 1 2018 applications).
+- Diploma in Informatics and the Diploma in Mathematical Sciences: we aim to notify you within five working days.
+If you are currently enrolled at the University of Melbourne, we require the current semester’s results before we can assess your application.
+This means we aim to notify you of the outcome of your application within five working days beginning 8 December (for Summer Term 2018 and Semester 1, 2018 applications).

 * Important note about the application closing dates: